 Viaduct Harbour is conveniently located close to Auckland CBD, Britomart metro station, and the ferry terminal, making it a great place to stay in Auckland for first-timers who enjoy lively nightlife, dining, shopping, and in a central location.

-Best places to stay in Viaduct Harbour:
+Best places to stay in Viaduct Harbour for the first time: